Actinide: Isotopes

-There are 24 isotopes of neptunium with mass numbers of 219, 220, and 223–244; they are all highly radioactive.
+There are 25 isotopes of neptunium with mass numbers 219–244 (except 221); they are all highly radioactive.
 The most popular among scientists are long-lived 237Np (t1/2 = 2.20×10^6 years) and short-lived 239Np, 238Np (t1/2 ~ 2 days).

-There are 20 known isotopes of plutonium, having mass numbers 228–247.
+There are 21 known isotopes of plutonium, having mass numbers 227–247.
 The most stable isotope of plutonium is 244Pu with half-life of 8.13×10^7 years.

 Eighteen isotopes of americium are known with mass numbers from 229 to 247 (with the exception of 231).
 The most important are 241Am and 243Am, which are alpha-emitters and also emit soft, but intense γ-rays; both of them can be obtained in an isotopically pure form.
 Chemical properties of americium were first studied with 241Am, but later shifted to 243Am, which is almost 20 times less radioactive.
 The disadvantage of 243Am is production of the short-lived daughter isotope 239Np, which has to be considered in the data analysis.

 Among 19 isotopes of curium, ranging in mass number from 233 to 251, the most accessible are 242Cm and 244Cm; they are α-emitters, but with much shorter lifetime than the americium isotopes.
 These isotopes emit almost no γ-radiation, but undergo spontaneous fission with the associated emission of neutrons.
 More long-lived isotopes of curium (245–248Cm, all α-emitters) are formed as a mixture during neutron irradiation of plutonium or americium.
 Upon short irradiation, this mixture is dominated by 246Cm, and then 248Cm begins to accumulate.
 Both of these isotopes, especially 248Cm, have a longer half-life (3.48×10^5 years) and are much more convenient for carrying out chemical research than 242Cm and 244Cm, but they also have a rather high rate of spontaneous fission.
 247Cm has the longest lifetime among isotopes of curium (1.56×10^7 years), but is not formed in large quantities because of the strong fission induced by thermal neutrons.

-Seventeen isotopes of berkelium were identified with mass numbers 233–234, 236, 238, and 240–252.
+Seventeen isotopes of berkelium have been identified with mass numbers 233, 234, 236, 238, and 240–252.
 Only 249Bk is available in large quantities; it has a relatively short half-life of 330 days and emits mostly soft β-particles, which are inconvenient for detection.
 Its alpha radiation is rather weak (1.45×10^-3% with respect to β-radiation), but is sometimes used to detect this isotope.
-247Bk is an alpha-emitter with a long half-life of 1,380 years, but it is hard to obtain in appreciable quantities; it is not formed upon neutron irradiation of plutonium because of the β-stability of isotopes of curium isotopes with mass number below 248.
+247Bk is an alpha-emitter with a long half-life of 1,380 years, but it is hard to obtain in appreciable quantities; it is not formed upon neutron irradiation of plutonium because β-decay of curium isotopes with mass number below 248 is not known.
+(247Cm would actually release energy by β-decaying to 247Bk, but this has never been seen.)